 Also, I am not a therapist.
 I can only help with the practical component of a stressful situation.
 For help with depression or anxiety you should consult with a doctor or other qualified professional.

 How much does it cost?

-If coaching is outside your budget, start with the book, “PhD: an uncommon guide”
+This pricing structure is designed to make coaching as affordable as possible, but if coaching is outside your budget then start with the book, “PhD: an uncommon guide”